bedrocklinux/bedrocklinux-website/markdown/index.md

 - A replacement for the current brp which will update on-the-fly.
 - A new utility, brg ("BedRock Get"), which will be used to easily acquire clients.
-- A new utility, brm ("BedRock Manual"), which can be used to find a man page available in at least one client, irrelevant of which client provides it.
+- A new utility, brm ("BedRock Manual"), which can be used to find a man page. available in at least one client, irrelevant of which client provides it.
 - A new utility, pmm ("Package Manager Manager"), which will abstract away client-specific package management.